What is JPEG Format

 Yes, it does, because this format is lossy, which means that some data is lost even after a little bit of simple editing.
 However, most JPEG images can be compressed without significant loss of quality.

-How to reduce the size of an image?
+How to reduce the size of a JPEG file?

-If you need to make an image smaller, use our application for JPG compression online.
+If you need to make an image smaller, use Watermarkly’s JPEG compressor.
 It is convenient and doesn’t have to be downloaded to a computer or a phone.
-You will need to upload your images into the app and select one of the three options: Better Quality, Smaller Size, Specific File Size.
-With the latter one, you will be able to enter the exact number of kilobytes that you want to compress your images to.
+You will need to upload your images into the JPEG compress tool and select one of the three options: Better Quality, Smaller Size, Specific File Size.
+With the latter one, you will be able to enter the exact number of kilobytes that you want to compress your JPEG images to.

 How to compress JPEG for free?